spacetypeco/drawbot-basics/README.md

 ## What is Drawbot

-Drawbot is a Mac OSX application specializing in XYZ.
+Drawbot is a Mac OSX graphics application specializing in 2D, vector-based graphics that are ready for print.

 In addition to running as a standalone application, it can be integrated with Robofont.
 There is no support for Drawbot + Glyphs 3 at this time (July 2022.)